ga-wdi-boston/rails-api-many-to-many/README.md

 By the end of this, developers should be able to:

--   Create a many-to-many relationship with existing tables
+-   Create a many-to-many relationship with existing models.
--   Create and utilize a join table
+-   Create and utilize a join table.
--   Create a new resource using `scaffold`
+-   Create a new resource using `scaffold`.
--   Specify an `inverse_of` relationship
+-   Specify an `inverse_of` relationship.
--   Compare and contrast objects created in the join table versus those that were not
+-   Compare and contrast objects created in the join table versus those that were not.

 ## Preparation